- Religion and Philosophy»

 - Bible Baseball--teams answer questions to make bases and runs.

 - Answer the questions posted on the walls like: What is your favorite Bible Story?
 What are some names for God?
-When did God answer your prayer? (this was a favorite activity this year with my 4th grade V.B.S. class--I had to come up with more question posters mid-week!).
+When did God answer your prayer? (this was a favorite activity this year with my 4th-grade class--I had to come up with more question posters mid-week!).

 What makes a craft meaningful is the effort and thought the child puts into the craft, not how expensive it is.
 In fact, the best Vacation Bible School crafts I've ever come up with were made of recycled or found objects.
 Many times, your church family can collect things for your program to help cut expenses.
 There are many craft ideas online.
 Here are some of the favorite ones I've invented: